faycalki/Celsius_to_Fahrenheit_and_vice_versa_converter/README.md

 ## Features

-* Clutter-free conversion between Fahrenheit and Celsius
+* Clutter-free conversion multiple temperature scales.
 * Minimal dependencies (no external packages or modules loaded).
 * Can be implemented as a fully modular program with minimal editing.